MELDProject/meld_classifier/Predict_on_new_patient.md

 In each patient folder, create a T1 and FLAIR folder.

-Place the T1.nii into the T1 folder
+Place the T1 nifti file into the T1 folder.
+Please ensure 'T1' is in the file name.

-Place the FLAIR.nii into the FLAIR folder
+Place the FLAIR nifti file into the FLAIR folder.
+Please ensure 'FLAIR' is in the file name.

 ![example](example_folder_structure.png)